iErik/tidder/README.md

 ## Tidder
-Tidder is an open-source Reddit Client built entirely with web technologies, the project is currently under beta development phase and it's available for download for Windows, macOS and Linux.
+Tidder (reddit backwards) is an open-source Reddit Client built entirely with web technologies, the project is currently under beta development phase and it's available for download for Windows, macOS and Linux.

 If you're interesed, you can also check out the entire design process for this project on [this GitLab repo](https://gitlab.com/Isidore/tidder-mockup), there